Athletics & Events Center Wins Architecture and Design Award

 “It's rewarding to see that the environmentally friendly features of the A&E Center as incorporated by the architects at Moody-Nolan were recognized as well,” said Kutler.

-Originally published in Media Relations: Athletics & Events Center Wins Architecture and Design Award.
+Originally published in IC News: Athletics & Events Center Wins Architecture and Design Award.